 Are library programs only online?

-Library programs are either available online or as take & make kits.
+RHPL offers a mix of in-person (outside), online, and take & make programs.
 View our Events calendar for more information.

 How can I attend library programs online?